 Use plastic bottles for pouring and squirting each other, plastic tubing, a sponge, a colander, straws, a funnel, spoons and anything else that's unbreakable.

-You'll probably both get wet, so cover your clothes.
+You’ll probably both get wet, so cover your clothes.
 Never leave a young child alone with water.
-A baby or young child can drown in only five centimetres (two inches) of water.
+A baby or young child can drown in only 5cm (2 inches) of water.